-Why Employers Check Credit And What You Can Learn
+Why Employers Check Credit And What You May Learn

 You may be wondering “why do employers check credit?”
 The answer is simple: employers are concerned with assessing a job candidate’s aptitude in a multitude of ways, and the information included on a credit report can provide important insight.
 Primarily what employers want to uncover are aspects related to reducing hiring risk, assessing the candidate's financial responsibility and gauging trustworthiness.